 Children with learning needs may learn at a slower pace than other children and may have difficulty developing literacy or numeracy skills or understanding new concepts.
-Learning needs may be in addition to or as a result of other special educational needs.
+Learning needs may be in addition to or because of other special educational needs.